 Elote in a cup, also known as Esquites, is Mexican Street Corn in a cup.
-Elote is a traditional way to serve corn on the cob topped with mayonnaise, cotija cheese, chile powder and lime.
+Elote is a traditional way to serve corn on the cob topped with mayonnaise, cotija cheese, chili powder and lime.
 This recipe, however, is known as Esquites, which has all the same ingredients as Elote, but it’s served in a cup!
-This makes it much easier to eat and serve, and even prepare ahead of time.
+This makes it much easier to eat and serve, and can even be prepared ahead of time.

 With corn season here, there are so many delicious ways to cook and eat your favorite kind of corn.
 Traditionally made with white corn, which gives esquites a more grain-like taste, this dish can be prepared with any kind of corn.
 It just depends on how traditional you want to be.

-This dish is made with corn cut off the cob mixed with mayo and chile powder, topped with more mayo or sour cream, lime juice, cotija, and chile powder and lime for garnish.
+This dish is made with corn cut off the cob mixed with mayo and chili powder, topped with more mayo or sour cream, lime juice, cotija, and chili powder and lime for garnish.